Cooked Salmon (Atlantic)VSFried Egg (Whole)

 Fried Egg (Whole)

-When comparing Cooked Salmon (Atlantic) and Fried Egg (Whole), there are notable nutritional differences that can influence your dietary choices.
-Cooked Salmon (Atlantic) contains 8.5g more protein per 100g serving, representing a 38% difference in protein content.
-With 22.1g of protein, Cooked Salmon (Atlantic) is the superior choice for those prioritizing protein intake.
+Cooked Salmon (Atlantic) has 8.5g more protein per 100g than Fried Egg (Whole) — 22.1g vs 13.6g per 100g (USDA).
 For those watching their calorie intake, Fried Egg (Whole) offers only 196 calories per 100g compared to 206 calories in Cooked Salmon (Atlantic).
 Both options provide complete protein, containing all essential amino acids needed for muscle synthesis and recovery.
 In terms of protein efficiency (protein per calorie), Cooked Salmon (Atlantic) delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery